crispinprojects/talkcalendar/README.md

 ### Calendar Style

-Currently, Talking Calendar uses Pango attributes and markup for adding some style to the calendar.
+Currently, Talking Calendar uses Pango attributes and markup for adding some style and colour to the calendar.
 Pango is the text layout system used by GDK and GTK.

 The platform library [libadwaita](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/main/style-classes.html) used by GNOME desktops uses style classes such as “title-1”, "title-2", and “dim-label” etc. which can be used by GTK4 applications with the gtk_widget_add_css_class() function.
 An example is shown below.